sat-engineer/sovereign-merchant/product-and-tech-spec.md

 ---

-## 12. BTCPay Integration Details
+## 13. BTCPay Integration Details

-**Goal:** define exactly what we pull from BTCPay, what we persist locally, and how we hand it off to BTCQBO.
+**Goal:** define exactly what we pull from BTCPay, what we persist locally, and how we hand it off to the AccountingProvider (QuickBooksOnlineProvider in v1).

 **Primary integration point:** BTCPay Greenfield API
 Docs: https://docs.btcpayserver.org/API/Greenfield/v1/

-### 12.1 Endpoints Used
+### 13.1 Endpoints Used

 - `GET /api/v1/stores/{storeId}`
   to verify the store exists and that the API key is valid.